paulsengroup/hictk/docs/file_validation.rst

 hictk validate
 --------------

-``hictk validate`` was initially developed to detect files affected by the above issue and was later extended to also validate .cool, .scool and .hic files.
+``hictk validate`` was initially developed to detect files affected by the above issue and was later extended to also validate .cool, .scool, and .hic files as well.

 Perform a quick check to detect truncated or otherwise invalid files: